jpvigneaux/jpvigneaux.github.io/_pages/about.md

 Previously, I was a postdoctoral researcher at the Max Planck Institute for Mathematics in the Sciences.
 In 2019, I obtained my Ph.D. in Mathematics at the University of Paris under the supervision of Daniel Bennequin.

-I'm broadly interested in the concept of **information**.
-More precisely:
+I'm broadly interested in mathematical aspects of **information theory**, particularly in connection with category theory and  geometry (metric geometry, geometric measure theory, ...).

+My published work can be divided in three different areas:
 * Characterization of information measures, mainly *information topology*.
 * Information dimension and measures with geometric structure.
 * Magnitude and diversity.

-* Explainable AI and mechanistic interpretability of neural networks.
+I'm currently mostly working on explainable AI and mechanistic interpretability of neural networks.
+For further details, see the [research section]({{site.baseurl}}/research/).

 Here's my [academic CV]({site.baseurl}}/assets/pdf/Academic-CV-Aug2024.pdf).